 One way organizations control access when using the castle-and-moat model is virtual private networks, or VPNs.
 VPNs set up an encrypted connection between connected users — often working remotely — and a VPN server.
 For certain levels of access, a user has to connect to at least one VPN.
 Once connected, they can access the resources they need.

 Since different users within the same company often require different access privileges, IT teams set up multiple VPNs.
 Each VPN can be thought of as its own "castle," providing a different level of access.

 There are a few drawbacks to such an approach:

-Aware of the shortcomings of the castle-and-moat model, many organizations are adopting a zero trust architecture.
-While initially such a move was fairly complex, today many vendors offer streamlined zero trust solutions that can be turned on quickly.
-Cloudflare for Teams is one such zero trust security solution.
+Aware of the shortcomings of the castle-and-moat model, many organizations are adopting a Zero Trust architecture.
+While initially such a move was fairly complex, today many vendors offer streamlined Zero Trust solutions that can be turned on quickly.
+Cloudflare Zero Trust is one such security platform.